 - Ensure stock meets all of your selection criteria (volume, open interest, ask-bid range, etc.).

 - IV/IVR below 30%.

-- Ensure at least three of the technical momentum indicators are positive for a bearish trade (the more bearish the bias).
+- Ensure at least three other technical momentum indicators are positive for a bearish trade (the more bearish the bias).

 - Identify the clear areas of support and resistance.